 The higher the level, the more hours of care are provided as part of the service.
 Although, there is currently a high demand for level 4 care, and unfortunately, Australian’s seeking this level of care must first be placed on a waiting list.

 Just like aged care homes, HCPs are subsidised by the government.
 Subsidisations cover each level and range from $8,500 to $45,000.
 You may be required to contribute to your HCP, on top of your basic fee, depending on your income, though you will not be asked to pay this fee if your annual income falls below:

 - Individuals $25,792

 - Member of couple separated by illness – $25,324

 - Member of a couple living together (combined income) – $40,050

 The current maximum basic HCP fee, up until the 19th of March 2017, is $139.58 a fortnight, per person.

 The first step for anyone wanting to apply for a home-care package is to get an ACAT assessment.
 This assessment is designed to determine whether a person needs support, and if so, the level of support required.

 To find out about the HCP providers in your area Click Here

 Making the right decision really depends on your level of independence, both physically and financially.
-Be sure to consult your financial adviser to learn more about the potential costs and subsidies you will be eligible for.
+Be sure to consult your aged care financial adviser to learn more about the potential costs and subsidies you will be eligible for.